winfrednyoroka/Programming4Lifescience/README.md

 Also consider the exercises at the end of every notebook for your reference.

-With this i can proudly say i can FORK, create a branch and a pull request with my eyes closed
+With this i can proudly say i can fork, create a branch and a pull request with my eyes closed